The Kent Island Heritage Society

 • teaching

-If you are one of the many individuals that chose the Kent Island Heritage Society to donate to through the Amazon Smile program we thank you!
-Your donations help to sustain our programs and maintain our historic buildings.
-Unfortunately, Amazon did not feel that this program was beneficial to their overall mission and have discontinued it.
-You can still donate to us on our Donations Page If you are interested in donating items of historical significance or want to contribute funding for a special project please contact us by EMAIL or phone at 703-216-0449.
+As a non-profit 301(c) organization we depending wholly on the generosity of individuals and the Business Community through memberships and donations (cash and in-kind).
+Your contribution to our mission no matter what size helps us continue all of our great programs, events, and maintain our historic sites!
+You can donate to us on our Donations Page If you are interested in donating items of historical significance or want to contribute funding for a special project please contact us by EMAIL or phone at 703-216-0449.
 Thanks for your continued support to preserve our Kent Island heritage and culture!